martintrojer/martintrojer.github.com/content/post/2012-07-11-n-queens-with-corelogic-take-2.md

 title: N Queens with core.logic, take 2
 ---

-This post is a follow-up to my [previous post on NQueens and core.logic]({{< ref "2012-07-07-n-queens-with-corelogic-take-1.md" >}}), in which I tried to find the solutions using "pure" logic (without arithmetic goals) and basic minKanren / Reasoner Schemer building blocks.
+This post is a follow-up to my [previous post on N Queens and core.logic]({{< ref "2012-07-07-n-queens-with-corelogic-take-1.md" >}}), in which I tried to find solutions using "pure" logic (without arithmetic goals) and basic miniKanren/Reasoned Schemer building blocks.

-After some excellent feedback and hints from Mr [David Nolen](https://twitter.com/swannodette) (big thanks), I here present a greatly simplified (and faster) way of using core.logic to find all solutions.
-Credit also goes to [good old Bratko](http://www.amazon.co.uk/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/ref=sr_1_2?ie=UTF8&qid=1341989805&sr=8-2).
+After excellent feedback and hints from [David Nolen](https://twitter.com/swannodette) (big thanks), I present a greatly simplified (and faster) way of using core.logic to find all solutions.
+Credit also goes to [good old Bratko](http://www.amazon.co.uk/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/).

 First, let's fix the safeo function (and def-subo macro).
-In miniKanren, you can use arithmetic goals given 2 prerequisites; the fresh variable must be bound to a finite (number) space and we much use _project_ to bind the values.
+In miniKanren, you can use arithmetic goals given two prerequisites: the fresh variable must be bound to a finite (number) space, and we must use _project_ to bind the values.
 This means we can get rid of subo altogether.

-Project is mentioned in passing in the Reasoned Schemer book, it says "project is syntactically like fresh, but it binds different values to the lexical variables. project binds walk\*ed values, whereas fresh binds variables using var".
-What that means in this case is that we can perform arithmetic operations of the projected variables.
-Here's our new safeo;
+Project is mentioned in passing in the Reasoned Schemer book.
+It says "project is syntactically like fresh, but it binds different values to the lexical variables. project binds walk*ed values, whereas fresh binds variables using var".
+What that means in this case is that we can perform arithmetic operations on the projected variables.
+Here's our new safeo:

 ```clojure
 (defn safeo [[x1 y1] [x2 y2]]